finos/legend/docs/tutorials/studio-tutorial.md

 3. Execute the mapping and review the results.

-4. Save this exection as a test to run as part of the pipeline.
+4. Save this execution as a test to run as part of the pipeline.

     ![Save execution as a test](../assets/execution.gif)